ValBrii/Recipe-Finder/README.md

 # Recipe-Finder
-This is a projrct about a recipe search app where users can search for recipes by ingredient or meal type, with filters for diet preferences (e.g., vegan, gluten-free).
+This is a project about a recipe search app where users can search for recipes by ingredient or meal type, with filters for diet preferences (e.g., vegan, gluten-free).

 ## Features